Vis

 Add sugar

-Apart from the taste, there is another reason for using sugar in the brining process.
-The sugar does not affect the structure of the meat, but it will ensure better browning.
-The sugar added during the brining process and the proteins in the meat are a good combination for a nice Maillard reaction.
+Besides flavor, there's another reason for using sugar in brining.
+The sugar doesn't affect the meat's texture, but it does promote better browning.
+The sugar added during brining and the proteins in the meat are a good combination for a beautiful Maillard reaction.

 How much salt do you need?

-The amount of salt you need when wet-curing meat or fish depends on the total weight of the product and the water.
+The amount of salt you need when wet-brining meat or fish depends on the total weight of the product and the water.
 A salt concentration of about 10% is common.
-Do not use more water than is necessary to cover the product and add the weight of the meat and the water together.
-Of that you take one hundredth part as the amount of salt and dissolve it in the water.
+Do not use more water than necessary to cover the product.
+Add the weight of the meat and the water together.
+Take one-hundredth of that amount as salt and dissolve it in the water.

 Basic recipe for curing meat

 This recipe is a good starting point for curing meat.
-You can optionally choose to add other seasonings.
-You can vary this to your own taste, thyme, garlic, juniper berries, cinnamon, ginger or lemon peel.
+You can also add other seasonings, which you can vary to your liking, such as thyme, garlic, juniper berries, cinnamon, ginger, or lemon zest.

 The ingredients